YapYuNing08/ai-customer-success/README.md

 ## Our Solution

-Pulse360 is a single CSM command center backed by **five AI agents**.
-Instead of one monolithic model, each agent owns one job in the customer lifecycle — predicting, explaining, recommending, simulating, and onboarding — and they hand off to each other to turn data into decisions.
+Falcon360 is a single CSM command center backed by **5 AI agents**.
+Instead of one monolithic model, each agent owns one job in the customer lifecycle — onboarding, predicting, detecting silent churn, replaying the journey, coaching, and strategizing — and they hand off to each other to turn data into decisions.

 The result: a CSM opens the dashboard and immediately sees who's at risk, *why*, the exact next action to take, and the revenue impact of taking it — in seconds, live,